The Holography of Spread Complexity: A Story of Observers: Introduction

 \section{Introduction}

-Quantum complexity is a concept from quantum information theory that quantifies the minimal size of a quantum circuit required to prepare a given state from a reference state.
-In recent years, significant developments \cite{Chapman:2021jbh,Baiguera:2025dkc} have demonstrated that it plays a crucial role in understanding the AdS/CFT correspondence \cite{Maldacena:1997re,Witten:1998qj,Gubser:1998bc}.
-In particular, it offers new insights into fundamental questions such as how spacetime geometry can emerge from underlying quantum information data.
-As first pointed out in \cite{Susskind:2014rva}, the universal linear growth of black hole interiors after thermalization, observed in \cite{Hartman:2013qma}, should correspond to the growth of quantum complexity.
-Several holographic proposals have been proposed to capture this behavior \cite{Susskind:2014rva,Brown:2015bva,Couch:2016exn}.
-Surprisingly, it was later found that there exist infinitely many such gravitational observables \cite{Belin:2021bga,Belin:2022xmt}.
+Quantum complexity, originating from quantum information theory, quantifies the minimal size of a quantum circuit required to prepare a target state from a reference state.
+In recent years, seminal developments \cite{Chapman:2021jbh,Baiguera:2025dkc} have established its pivotal role in the AdS/CFT correspondence \cite{Maldacena:1997re,Witten:1998qj,Gubser:1998bc}, offering profound insights into how spacetime geometry emerges from underlying quantum information.

+As first conjectured in \cite{Susskind:2014rva}, the universal linear growth of black hole interiors after thermalization \cite{Hartman:2013qma} should be dual to the growth of quantum complexity.
+Several holographic proposals have been formulated to capture this behavior \cite{Susskind:2014rva,Brown:2015bva,Couch:2016exn}.
+However, a subsequent proliferation of holographic proposals revealed an infinite class of gravitational observables sharing these properties \cite{Belin:2021bga,Belin:2022xmt}.
 The multiplicity of holographic complexity is not unexpected, as the definition of quantum complexity itself carries a fundamental ambiguity stemming from the choice of reference state and gate set.
 This ambiguity is conceptually analogous to that encountered in relativity, where different observers may obtain different measurement outcomes.
 On the other hand, due to this inherent ambiguity and the computational challenges involved, establishing a precise quantitative comparison between quantum complexity and its holographic duals remains a significant challenge.